-When helping our customers purchase Continental Factory New & Rebuilt engines, cylinders and speaking with those having their engine overhauled, we always return to Continental Manual M-0 for advice.
+When helping our customers purchase Continental aircraft engines, aircraft cylinders and speaking with those having their engine overhauled, we always return to Continental Manual M-0 for advice.
 While there are hundreds of break in opinions online and through the many shops in the country, we always stick to factory guidance and refer back to M-0.
 You should always print off a copy of M-0 (Section 7) before flying your aircraft with a new, rebuilt engine or fresh cylinders.

 Continental M-0 Break-In Instruction Summary